MarkGamboaa/CI4-Template/README.md

 ## 💻 Step 5: Open in VS Code

+Open the project in VS Code:

 ```cmd
 code .
 ```

-This will launch your project in Visual Studio Code.